 I like this one because it uses coconut cream!

-It’s healthy and natural.
+It’s healthy AND natural.

-Keto Chocolate Fondue recipe
+No.2: Keto Chocolate Fondue recipe

 It’s not easy to find a Keto Chocolate dip recipe that doesn’t need all those fake sugar alternatives.

 This one in the video above has monk fruit sweetener (made from the extract from dried fruit) in it, but you can swap that out for rice syrup or stevia if you prefer.

 Fun fact: Monk fruit is a small, round fruit grown in Southeast Asia.

 Monk fruit sweetener is super sweet, calorie free, and most importantly does not raise blood glucose levels like sugar does.

 This exotic find has only been in the market for around 10 years, but is fast becoming a firm favorite of Keto fans, and those on sugar free diets.